raulromeroruiz/landing-page/README.md

 #### compress
 Process all **js** files.
-This Combine, optimize and minify js files (from libs & scripts folders) into a single javascript file
+This combine, optimize and minify js files (from libs & scripts folders) into single javascript file

 #### webp
 Convert the image files to webp format.